shekhar9065/ai-stock-analysis/README.md

 ## 🚀 Overview

 This automated workflow performs weekly analysis on selected stocks using a combination of financial data, technical indicators, and sentiment analysis.
-You’ll receive a fully styled, responsive HTML email in **Hebrew** (including RTL layout) with detailed stock recommendations and insights.
+You’ll receive a fully styled, responsive HTML email in with detailed stock recommendations and insights.

 ### 🔍 Key Features